AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/put-it-all-together.md

 1. The Local AEM Runtime - local versions of the AEM author and publish services that will be used to deploy code from the AEM project
 1. The Local Dispatcher Runtime - a local version of the Apache htttpd webserver that includes the Dispatcher module

+## The AEM SDK {#the-aem-sdk}

+The AEM SDK is composed of the following artifacts:

+* The Quickstart jar - an executable jar file that can be used to set up both an author and a publish instance
+* Dispatcher tools - the Dispatcher module and its dependencies for Windows and UNIX based systems
+* Java API Jar - The Java Jar/Maven Dependency that exposes all allowed Java APIs that can be used to develop against AEM as as Cloud Service.
+Formerly referred to as the Uberjar
+* Javadoc jar - the javadocs for the Java API jar

 ## Development Tools {#development-tools}

 In order to develop for AEM, you will need the following development tools: